digital-work-lab/digital-work-lecture/slides/09-platformization.md

 Our focus: Digital platforms as two-sided online markets involving supply and demand-side users

-- Platforms rely on network effects: the incremental benefit gained by each user for each new user that joins the platform
+- Platforms rely on **network effects**: the incremental benefit gained by each user for each new user that joins the platform
-- Platforms generally decrease transaction costs (e.g., search costs, bargaining costs, etc.)
+- Platforms generally **decrease transaction costs** (e.g., search costs, bargaining costs, etc.)
-- Platforms lower the barrier for individuals to pursue entrepreneurial activity
+- Platforms **lower entry barriers** for individuals to pursue entrepreneurial activity

 ![bg right:48% width:600px](../material/digital-platform.png)